joewalnes/greendots/README.md

 You only have 6 characters that can be displayed.
 Make it count.

-Then run that scrip to create a repo.
+Then run that script to create a repo.
 This will generate lots of commits in your new repo.

 ```bash
 $ cd ../my-repo